sczhou/Upscale-A-Video/README.md

 ![overall_structure](assets/pipeline.png)

 ## 📧 Contact
-If you have any questions, please feel free to reach us out at `shangchenzhou@gmail.com` or `peiqing001@ntu.edu.sg`.
+If you have any questions, please feel free to reach us at `shangchenzhou@gmail.com` or `peiqingyang99@outlook.com`.